vt-bekah/deep-learning-challenge/README.md

 # Repo Notes

 ## File Notes
+*.ipynb files contain the code to prepare data, create a model, train a model, evaluate the model, save teh model<br>
+*_fit.h5 files contain the fit model details for every 5 epochs<br>
+*_model.h5 files contain the model

 * AlphabetSoupCharity.* contains the solution as mapped out in Part 1 & Part 2 of the challenge instructions.
 * funding_ventures_experiment.ipynb shows where I was experimenting to identify optimal activation function and impactful data.
 * AlphabetSoupCharity_Optimization1.* contains the first level of optimization efforts to improve accuracy through brute force with maximum data for one application type.